Selling Your Physical Therapy & Outpatient Rehab Business: An M&A Deep Dive

 Deal Structure Considerations Specific to the Physical Therapy Industry

 Deal structure in the physical therapy sector can be complex, often involving a combination of upfront cash, deferred payments, and earn-outs.
 The specific structure will depend on the buyer, the seller's objectives, and the perceived risks and opportunities of the business.
+Understanding these structures is crucial for sellers to align with their strategic goals and maximize their outcome, particularly when engaging in off-market transactions.

 -